-    Our research teams, led by Ravi Salgia, MD, PhD, are investigating potential methods of testing family members for genetic markers that may indicate high risk.
+Our research teams are investigating potential methods of testing family members for genetic markers that may indicate high risk.
 One of the clinic's goals is to eventually create "risk profiles" that can help physicians design prevention plans and individualized screening plans for at-risk patients and their families.

 - Services Offered